albertzak/open/readme.md

 keeping the central mqtt broker, so no port forwarding needed. keeping random IDs for nodes.

-the big unknown is how to handle the code base being "out of band" (ie files, githubs etc) vs what's loaded in process.
+the big unknown is how to handle the code base being "out of band" (ie files, githubs etc) and thus out of sync vs what's loaded in process.

-i
+i think i _do_ want to keep code in files, searching across files, scrolling, goto-anything, jump to definition is great and all.

 ### [🐣 Toots](https://clj.social/@albertzak) hatchery